-While a freshman orientation program will certainly help answer many questions and concerns, most freshmen and their parents worry about choosing the right classes.
-All freshman are generally required to take the basic core classes, including math, science, history, and English.
-The confusion among these core subjects tends to arise, however, as parents ponder whether or not their child should be enrolled in an honors or regular-paced course.
+While a freshman orientation program will help answer many questions and concerns, most freshmen and their parents worry about choosing the right classes.
+All freshmen are generally required to take the basic core classes, including math, science, history, and English.
+Confusion among these core subjects tends to arise, however, as parents ponder whether or not their child should be enrolled in honors or regular-paced courses.

-To make the best decision, parents should have a detailed conversation with their child about their preferences, concerns, and abilities in each subject.
-Based upon this information and the child's overall academic performance, parents and students can choose between the following levels:
+To make the best decision, parents should have a detailed conversation with their children about their preferences, concerns, and abilities in each subject.
+Based on this information and the child's overall academic performance, parents and students can choose between the following levels:

-- Freshman Honors CoursesIn an honors classroom during the 9th grade year, most schools cover the same material that is instructed in a regular-paced classroom.
-Since the material is mostly the same, the major difference between the two options involves the pace at which the course is instructed, as well as the amount of depth in which the honors course often dives.
-Essentially, while both an honors and regular 9th grade English class may read the popular novel To Kill a Mockingbird, students in the honors course should expect to read the novel more quickly and engage in more frequent and lengthy homework assignments.
+- Freshman Honors CoursesIn an honors classroom during the 9th-grade year, most schools cover the same material instructed in a regular-paced classroom.
+Since the material is mostly the same, the major difference between the two options involves the pace at which the course is instructed and the amount of depth into which the honors course often dives.
+Essentially, while an honor and regular 9th-grade English class may read the popular novel To Kill a Mockingbird, students in the honors course should expect to read the novel more quickly and engage in more frequent and lengthy homework assignments.
 Students will also be challenged with more rigorous critical analysis discussions, topics, and projects.
-Adding to this, students may find it more difficult to earn an A in an honors course than in a regular-paced course.
+Adding to this, students may find earning an A in an honors course more difficult than in a regular-paced course.

 - Freshman Regular-Paced OptionsThe major difference between honors and regular-paced options is generally evident in examining the amount of work and the pace in each course.
 In a regular-paced class, students should generally have less homework than in an honors course.
-The material is also usually instructed at a slower pace, allowing students to have more time to gain one-on-one assistance and support in class.
+The material is also usually instructed slower, allowing students more time to gain one-on-one assistance and support in class.

-When choosing between the two options, parents and students should be aware that they do not need to choose all honors classes, or vice-versa.
-For example, some students who excel at math but who struggle with reading can certainly enroll in honors math and regular English classes.
+When choosing between the two options, parents and students should know that they do not need to choose all honors classes or vice-versa.
+For example, some students who excel at math but struggle with reading can enroll in honors math and regular English classes.

 Choosing 9th Grade Extracurricular Activities

 Although clubs and organizations are generally open to all students, sports teams often require a mandatory try-out before allowing students to join a team.
-While the try-outs for freshman can be incredibly intimidating (as the 9th graders are generally smaller and less physically developed than their older peers), many public schools allow 9th graders to participate in freshman-only team sports.
+While the tryouts for freshmen can be incredibly intimidating (as the 9th graders are generally smaller and less physically developed than their older peers), many public schools allow 9th graders to participate in freshman-only team sports.

-The freshman only options allow for younger students to become familiar with the pace, rigor, and challenges of high school sports - without the intimidating presence of older teammates.
+The freshman-only options allow younger students to become familiar with high school sports' pace, rigor, and challenges - without the intimidating presence of older teammates.
 These "frosh" teams are a great way to transition a young teen into the rigors of high school athletics.

-Freshmen should also be encouraged to join clubs that pique their interest.
+Freshmen should also be encouraged to join clubs that pique their interests.
 Whether these are academic, volunteer, or social clubs, campus organizations are an excellent way to help freshmen adjust to the dynamics of high school.
-Better yet, they provide a wealth of leadership opportunities that will help a child with the next academic phase of life - college!
+Better yet, they provide a wealth of leadership opportunities to help a child with the next academic phase of life - college!